gennadiymarin/DCE/contracts/README.md

 ## Getting Started
-Open your favorite Terminal in folder with those files and run following commands:
+Open your favorite Terminal in folder with those files and use following commands:

 To compile contracts: